Find Affordable College Courses

 Toledo, OH

 A rank of #4 on this year’s list means University of Toledo is a great place for information science students working on their bachelor’s degree.
-Located in the city of Toledo, University of Toledo is a public college with a fairly large student population.
+Located in the large city of Toledo, University of Toledo is a public college with a large student population.

 For students who choose a 10-year repayment plan, the average monthly student loan payment is $139.